Flag of Ireland: Design

-The flag should normally be displayed on a flagstaff, with the green pale positioned next to the flagstaff, at the hoist.
+According to the guidelines, the flag should normally be displayed on a flagstaff, with the green pale positioned next to the flagstaff, at the hoist.
 Provided that the correct proportions are observed, the flag may be made to any convenient size.

 Symbolism

 The green pale of the flag symbolises Roman Catholics, the orange represents the minority Protestants who were supporters of William of Orange.
 His title came from the Principality of Orange but his power from his leadership as Stadtholder of the Netherlands, a Protestant bastion from the 16th century.
 The white in the centre signifies a lasting peace and hope for union between Protestants and Catholics in Ireland.
 The flag, as a whole, is intended to symbolise the inclusion and hoped-for union of the people of different traditions on the island of Ireland, which is expressed in the Constitution as the entitlement of every person born in Ireland to be part of the independent Irish nation, regardless of ethnic origin, religion or political conviction.
 (Green was also used as the colour of such Irish bodies as the mainly-Protestant and nonsectarian Friendly Brothers of St. Patrick, established in 1751.)

 Occasionally, differing shades of yellow, instead of orange, are seen at civilian functions.
 However the Department of the Taoiseach stated that is a misrepresentation that "should be actively discouraged" and that worn-out flags should be replaced.
 In songs and poems, the colours are sometimes enumerated as "green, white and gold" by using poetic licence.
 Variants of different guises are utilised to include, for example, various emblems of Ireland, such as the presidential harp, the four provinces or county arms.